duccl/cache-it/README.md

 Framework for Direct and Simple Update of Cache Components in .NET

 # Why Should I Use It?
-If you want to use and refresh cache in your application, it's a good choice to use it.
+If you want to use and refresh the cache in your application, it's a good choice to use it.

-Since, you just need to inherit from our Interface and call the dependency injection extension.
+Since you only need to inherit our interface and call the dependency injection extension.

-You can see below the details of how to use it.

 # Usage
-1. Chose one component of your system that you want to have some type of information cached for quick access to data.
+1. Choose a component of your system that you want to have some type of information cached for quick access to data.

 ```dotnet
 namespace MySuperApp.Services